Clash of Champions (2020): Storylines

-The show comprised eight matches, including one on the Kickoff pre-show.
-The matches resulted from scripted storylines, where wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.
+The event comprised eight matches, including one on the Kickoff pre-show, that resulted from scripted storylines.
 Results were predetermined by WWE's writers on the Raw and SmackDown brands, while storylines were produced on WWE's weekly television shows, Monday Night Raw and Friday Night SmackDown.

 At SummerSlam, Drew McIntyre defeated Randy Orton to retain the WWE Championship.
 The following night on Raw, McIntyre gloated about his victory against "the greatest wrestler ever" with a wrestling move (a backslide), and stated that he knew that Orton wanted a rematch.
 As McIntyre made his exit, Orton attacked McIntyre with two Punts.
 Later, Orton was confronted by former NXT wrestler Keith Lee, making his Raw debut.
 Lee, on behalf of McIntyre, challenged Orton to a match.
 The two faced each other that night; however, the match ended in a disqualification win for Orton after McIntyre attacked Orton.
 After the ensuing brawl, Orton performed a third Punt to McIntyre, taking him out for the next two weeks.
 Lee then faced Orton in a rematch and on behalf of McIntyre once again at Payback where Lee defeated Orton.
 On the following night's Raw, three singles matches were set up with the winners of each facing each other in a triple threat match that night to determine the number one contender for the WWE Championship at Clash of Champions.
 Orton, Lee, and Seth Rollins won their respective matches with Orton winning the ensuing triple threat to secure another title opportunity against McIntyre.
-Throughout the course of that night, McIntyre performed three Claymore kicks to Orton.
-The following week, McIntyre changed the stipulation of their match to an Ambulance match.
+Throughout the course of the September 7 episode, McIntyre performed three Claymore kicks to Orton.
+On the September 14 episode, McIntyre changed the stipulation of their match to an ambulance match.
 Also that night, due to the uncertainty if Orton would make it to Clash of Champions as a result of McIntyre's attacks the previous week, Lee faced McIntyre in a non-title match where if Lee won, he would replace Orton in the event that Orton could not compete at Clash of Champions; the match, however, ended in a no-contest when Retribution attacked both men.
+The following week, Lee faced McIntyre in a match with the stipulation being that Lee would replace Orton in the WWE Championship match if Orton was not medically cleared to compete.
+McIntyre won via disqualification when he was attacked by Orton.

 At Payback, Big E and Matt Riddle won their respective matches against Sheamus and King Corbin while in the main event, a now heel Roman Reigns, who aligned himself with Paul Heyman, won the Universal Championship.
 On the following SmackDown, a fatal four-way match between Big E, Riddle, Corbin, and Sheamus was scheduled to determine the number one contender for the Universal Championship at Clash of Champions.
 However, Sheamus attacked Big E backstage, taking him out of the match.
 Big E was subsequently replaced by Reigns' own cousin Jey Uso, who won the fatal four-way to earn the title match against Reigns.